magsenche/hanazono/docs/brain/neurotransmitters.md

 - heart rate

 Norepinephrine release is lowest during sleep, rises during wakefulness, and reaches much higher levels during situations of stress or danger, in the so-called fight-or-flight response

+??? question "What is the difference between noradrenaline and adrenaline?"
+    - Noradrenaline is released continuously by the nervous system at low levels
+    - Adrenaline is stored in adrenal glands and released in large bursts in response to specific stimuli

 ## Serotonin
 Serotonin is a neurostransmitter that plays an important role in mood regulation, appetite, sleep, and memory formation.
 It also helps regulate the body's natural defenses.